 The Code-X series will be a minor contribution, a footnote, to the codex begun and abandoned by the post-structuralists’ predecessors.
 Once upon a time, structuralist linguists, anthropologists, psychologists, historians, and social critics including Saussure, Lévi-Strauss, Greimas, Lacan, Althusser, the early Foucault (of Madness and Civilization, The Birth of the Clinic, The Order of Things, and The Archaeology of Knowledge), and the early Barthes (of Elements of Semiology, Mythologies, and The Fashion System) sought to analyze not what everyday objects, actions, and gestures within a given social order mean… but how they mean.
 How does the a priori network of classifications, categories, and concepts (a.k.a. the all-encompassing sign-field) through which each of us intuitively reads and interprets everyday life function?
 What are the implicit assumptions (or “mythologies”) we’ve absorbed without consciously evaluating them?

-I’ve shared a few of my insights into how meaningfulness operates in four of my books, The Idler’s Glossary, The Wage Slave’s Glossary, Taking Things Seriously, and Significant Objects, as well as in my introduction to HiLoBooks’ edition of Arthur Conan Doyle’s The Poison Belt.
-Also, I’ve anticipated this Code-X series in previous HiLobrow posts: e.g., The Double Exposure Series, Star Wars Semiotics, Icon Game, Meet the Semionauts, Show Me the Molecule, Science Fantasy, Inscribed Upon the Body, The Abductive Method, Enter the Samurai, and Semionauts at Work.
+I’ve shared a few insights into how meaningfulness operates in four of my books, The Idler’s Glossary, The Wage Slave’s Glossary, Taking Things Seriously, and Significant Objects, as well as in my introduction to HiLoBooks’ edition of Arthur Conan Doyle’s The Poison Belt.
+Also, I’ve anticipated this Code-X series in essays I wrote in the ’90s for my zine/journal Hermenaut, in previous posts for HiLobrow and the website Semionaut (which I started with the British semiotician Malcolm Evans), and elsewhere.
+Here are a few examples: e.g., The Double Exposure Series, Star Wars Semiotics, Icon Game, Meet the Semionauts, Show Me the Molecule, Science Fantasy, Inscribed Upon the Body, The Abductive Method, Enter the Samurai, and Semionauts at Work.

 MORE FURSHLUGGINER THEORIES BY THIS AUTHOR: We Are Iron Man! | And We Lived Beneath the Waves | Is It A Chamber Pot? | I’d Like to Force the World to Sing | The Argonaut Folly | The Dark Side of Scrabble | The YHWH Virus | Boston (Stalker) Rock | The Sweetest Hangover | The Vibe of Dr. Strange | Tyger!
 Tyger! | Star Wars Semiotics | The Original Stooge | Fake Authenticity | Camp, Kitsch & Cheese | Stallone vs. Eros | Icon Game | Meet the Semionauts | The Abductive Method | Semionauts at Work | Origin of the Pogo | The Black Iron Prison | Blue Krishma! | Big Mal Lives! | Schmoozitsu | Calvin Peeing Meme | The Zine Revolution (series) | Best Adventure Novels (series) | Debating in a Vacuum (notes on the Kirk-Spock-McCoy triad) | Pluperfect PDA (series) | Double Exposure (series) | Fitting Shoes (series) | Cthulhuwatch (series) | Shocking Blocking (series) | Quatschwatch (series)